axelquack/dotfiles-macos/README.md

 ## Manual Steps & Notes

 *   **Docker/Colima:** This setup uses Colima for a CLI-based Docker environment.
 Remember to run `colima start` before using Docker commands and `colima stop` when finished.
-*   **Vim Configuration:** The included Vim files (`.vimrcBefore`, `.vimrcAfter`) are noted as potentially outdated or needing review.
-They might need to be replaced with a modern Vim/Neovim setup using a plugin manager.

 ## License